stateful/vscode-runme/README.md

 Runme is alpha software that is under heavy development.
 Here are a few known limitations:

-- Notebooks are currently read-only from within the notebook UX, please edit markdown file directly
 - Only shell is currently supported on macOS & Linux, no PowerShell and Windows yet
 - Be aware of edge cases.
 Runme still needs to continue maturing.
 Let us know when you hit a snags.
 We appreciate it!